tomassedovic/quicksilver-roguelike/README.md

 ## Hello, Game!

-First things we'll do is create a window and print some text on it.
+The first thing we'll do is create a window and print some text on it.
-We'll do all our coding in the [`src/main.rs` file][main.rs] in your repository.
+We'll do all our coding in the [`src/main.rs` file][main.rs] in the game repository.
 It's less than 300 lines total.

 [main.rs]: https://github.com/tomassedovic/quicksilver-roguelike/blob/guide/src/main.rs